MaramNaqeeb/Mastering_JavaScript_in_20_Days/day12.md

-# The philpshphy of coercion & Equality & Static typing
+# The philosophy of coercion & Equality & Static typing
 In this file, I will continue talking about coercion.
 After that, I will differentiate between the double equal and the triple equal deeply depending on the data types.
 Then, I will explain the static typing which is TypeScript and its pros and cons.

 ## The philosophy of coercion